palmER User Guides

 Open the Manage dialog

-Click the snippet icon in the composer, then click Manage Snippets at the bottom of the popover.
+Click the snippet icon in the prompt field, then click Manage Snippets.

 Choose a category tab

-Select the First Prompt or Follow-Up tab depending on which type of snippet you want to create.
+Select the First Prompt or Follow-Up tab depending on which type of snippet you want to create or edit.

 Add a snippet

 Click the Add Snippet button.
-Enter a label (short name that appears in the list, up to 50 characters) and the full text (what gets inserted, up to 10,000 characters).
+Enter a label (short name that appears in the list) and the full text (what gets inserted).
 Click Save.

 Edit or delete existing snippets

-Hover over any snippet in the list to reveal the reorder (arrows), edit (pencil) and delete (trash) icons.
-Click the pencil to modify the label or text, or the trash icon to remove it.
-Reorder snippets with the up or down arrows in the list.
+Hover over any snippet in the list to reveal the reorder ( ), edit (), and delete () icons.
+Click to modify the label or text, or to remove it.
+Reorder snippets with in the list.

 Snippet Use Cases